 Within performing arts lessons, students are continually able to develop their reading and literacy skills through the focus on subject specific key words and the use of knowledge organisers.
 This enables students to explore specific definitions of music and drama terminology.
 There is also a focus on reading through the analysis of scripts in drama where students will explore the varied language used in plays, musicals and productions.
 Studying music provides students with an opportunity to develop their numeracy skills with a focus on note lengths, beats in a bar and rhythmic patterns.

 As a department, it is our aim to encourage a life-long interest in the performing arts.
 Studying performing arts can help to develop many skills including creativity, communication, problem solving, teamwork, dedication, independent learning and self-discipline.
 These are all highly valued in further education and in the work place.
-There is a vast array of career opportunities within the performing arts with the UK’s creative industries contributing nearly £13million to the UK economy every hour.
+There is a vast array of career opportunities within the performing arts with the UK’s creative industries contributing nearly £13 million to the UK economy every hour.

 EYFS Music